-It was built by Jake Schlies with the help of his son, Rodney.
-In 1984, a new bridge was
+The clock was built in 1976 by Jake Schlies with the help of his son, Rodney, as a gift to

 Svoboda's closed the shop and the clock stayed behind and was neglected for more than

-a decade before the property was sold to the Kewaunee County Sherriff's Department in
+a decade before the property was sold to the Kewaunee County Sheriff's Department in

 2013.
-The clock would now be forced to be relocated or dismantled permanetly since
+The clock would now be need to be relocated or dismantled permanently since

-the Sherriff's Department planned on using the building for storage and not public use.
+the Sheriff's Department planned on using the building for storage and not public use.